From NOK 6'990

 Ever hiked along a fjord?
 Join us and experience the majesties of the Lysefjord.
 Besides admiring the world-renowned Preikestolen from the fjord and hiking to the Kjerag Boulder, you will also be given the opportunity to get off the beaten track and explore Flørli, home of the longest wooden stairway in the world (4.444 steps).

 On Friday, you’ll meet your guide in Stavanger city-center.
-We will be enjoying a 1 hour, 45. min fjord crossing by tourist ferry to get to our starting point of the hike.
+We will be enjoying a 1 hour fjord cruise to get to our starting point of the hike.
 Flørli, beautifully located halfway along the roadless Lysefjord, amidst 100-meter-high mountains, will be your home for the night.
 We relax and get ready to start the hike on day 2.

 Your hike starts on Saturday.
 We’ll split the 20 kilometer long trail from Flørli to Kjerag in 2, while bridging a total ascent of 2.000 meters.
 We’ll take our time to enjoy the stunning views on the fjords, and surrounding mountains, cliffs and waterfalls, while spending the night in tents near one of the many mountain lakes.